jdoleary/Spellmasons/docs/TasksCurrent.md

 - inventory should show current card cost and cooldown
 -  Add save/load to menu
 # Bugs / Cleaning
-- Insufficient health text is too big when zoomed in
-- **important** bug: "fall out of liquid" can kick you into a wall's collision area
-    - Maybe use forceMove instead of a teleport so they don't go through walls
-- bug: push then cone triggered in wrong location, it should've triggered at the push location
-- bug: health bars disappear when cone prediction is up
-- bug: Splitlimit is not working if you cast one at a time
-- You can't close popups on 1080x764 resolution
+- m: You can't close popups on 1080x764 resolution
 - "All targets" copy is confusing if player doesn't understand targeting
-- bug: saw "this spell will damage you" after heal then end turn immediately
+- h: bug: saw "this spell will damage you" after heal then end turn immediately
-- **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
+- h: **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
-- fix liquid fall in
 - Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)
 - This save file is giving me critical errors `saveFile-with-errors.json`
 - Improve UX for shove so that it's clear when you're not close enough
-- small bugs:
 - Sometimes it tries to path around things and wastes stamina if there isn't a straight line path
 - sometimes when you walk you get stuck on a wall and it wastes stamina
-- melee prediction is still off
+- done?: melee prediction is still off
     - simplest solution is just to make sure that units cannot do damage to the player if they aren't warning of damage incoming on the start of the turn
-- bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
+- h: bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
     - This doesn't happen in fullscreen
     - Test in windowed mode on Electron
-- bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
+- h: bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - this is a race condition because I'm still able to move freely after his cast triggers
-- fix fall in liquid so larger things (like rocks or vampires) fall in further so they don't overlap
+- done?: fix fall in liquid so larger things (like rocks or vampires) fall in further so they don't overlap
 - Fix liquid tile glitches with prebuild liquid sets
+- resurrect should take longer to return to base mana
+    - this already is set but it didn't work in brad's playtest... hmm..
+- Ensure endPlayerTurnPhase kills out of bounds units on headless server
 ## Prediction issues
 - prediction should factor in standing on pickups, see video
 - **important** movement prediction is off when doing "clone + push" (something to do with the copy being added as a target?)
-# Balance
-- resurrect should take longer to return to base mana
-    - this already is set but it didn't work in brad's playtest... hmm..
 # Content
-- Perks: the more dimentions you add the better!
-    - Skill tree
-    - Critical chances
-    - Time challenges - beat the level in less than 3 turns
-    - Make bets - risk / reward
-        - even with the difficulty of the next level
-    - pseudo class system
-    - item that makes your stronger but it randomizes your spawn
 - Rend
     - new sfx
     - new animation